stefanhiemer/topoptlab/README.md

 # Installation
 ## Installation with pip from PyPI
-Basic installation, bulding documentation and run tests by executing
+Install everything needed for the basic installation, documentation and tests:
 ```
 pip install topoptlab[tests,docs]
 ```